angelmarine/pulseHKUST/README.md

 # FYP - Pulse Of HKUST
-## Crowd Behavior Analysis and Visualization for HKUST Campus
+## System for Visualizing Crowd Behavior in HKUST Campus
 ### By Felycia & Bon Kyung

 ### Getting Started